jni-rs/jni-rs/book/src/error_handling.md

             // object, if desired.
 The handle can then be used to get causes,
             // via call_method on JNIEnv.
             let _exception_object = env.exception_occurred()?;
+            // Both exception_occurred and exception_check leave
+            // the exception pending.
+            //
-            // Clear the exception we just threw env.exception_clear()?;
+            // Clear the exception we just threw. env.exception_clear()?;
         }
         Ok(())